s0/BitLantern/README.md

 * `"signature"` - a single signatures that signs a message constructed from the preceding fields.
 Specifically,concatenate the values from "src","version", "srcVersion","label",the data field from each verification.
-This can be either a salpack or gpg signature
+This can be either a saltpack or gpg signature

   There will be a minimum requirement of at least a particular hash algorithm